I’ve spent months researching and updating this guide in my quest to find the best camera strap available in 2022.

 The Spider Camera Holster belt is padded for comfort, and its triple action buckle ensures that you can’t accidentally undo it.

 The camera strap holster plate screws onto the belt, and a pin (that screws into your camera’s tripod socket) slides neatly in and out of the plate, with the holster’s locking system ensuring that your camera is secure.

-With over 460 positive reviews on Amazon, it’s hard to ignore the popularity of the OP/TECH SLR Wrist Strap in this roundup of the best camera straps in 2018.
+With over 460 positive reviews on Amazon, it’s hard to ignore the popularity of the OP/TECH SLR Wrist Strap in this roundup of the best camera straps of the year.
 It’s also the best camera wrist strap at this bargain price point (click here to see the latest price).

 The OP/TECH SLR Wrist Strap is built from durable, comfortable, non-slip neoprene which adjusts around the wrist with a security slide to keep it firmly in place.